Oeyshik/Portfolio/README.md

 ## Features

-- **Home Page**: A welcoming introduction to your portfolio with brief information about you.
+- **Home Page**: A welcoming introduction to my portfolio with brief information about me.
-- **Portfolio Page**: Display your projects and work with descriptions.
+- **Portfolio Page**: Display my projects and work with descriptions.
-- **Services Page**: Showcase your services, tailored to your skills and expertise.
+- **Services Page**: Showcase my services, tailored to my skills and expertise.
-- **Contact Page**: Provide a way for visitors to get in touch with you.
+- **Contact Page**: Provide a way for visitors to get in touch with me.
 - **Header**: Consistent navigation across the site.
 - **Footer**: Contact information and links to social media profiles.